gvwilson/sdxpy/en/src/interpreter/index.md

 -   Compilers and interpreters are just programs.
 -   Basic arithmetic operations are just functions that have special notation.
 -   Programs can be represented as trees, which can be stored as nested lists.
--   Interpreters recurisvely dispatch operations to functions that implement low-level details.
+-   Interpreters recursively dispatch operations to functions that implement low-level details.
 -   Programs store variables in stacked dictionaries called environments.
 -   One way to evaluate a program's design is to ask how extensible it is.
 ---